KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 You can override any autocomplete-related property or function in ``KeyboardInputViewController``, such as ``KeyboardInputViewController/autocompleteText`` or ``KeyboardInputViewController/performAutocomplete()``, to customize how autocomplete is handled by the controller.

-You can use the ``AutocompleteContext`` to perform in-memory changes that are not persisted, such as using ``AutocompleteContext/isAutocorrectEnabled`` & ``AutocompleteContext/isAutocompleteEnabled`` to enable or disable autocomplete & autocorrect.

 You can also disable autocorrection by applying a ``SwiftUI/View/autocorrectionDisabled(with:)`` view modifier to the keyboard view.

+You can use the ``AutocompleteContext`` to perform changes that are not persisted, such as using ``AutocompleteContext/isAutocorrectEnabled`` & ``AutocompleteContext/isAutocompleteEnabled`` to enable or disable autocomplete & autocorrect, ``AutocompleteContext/preferredSuggestionCount``, etc.

 ``AutocompleteContext`` also has an ``AutocompleteContext/autocorrectDictionary`` that can be used to add custom autocorrect text replacements, which for instance will be used by the ``Autocomplete/LocalProvider``.

-``AutocompleteContext`` also has an ``AutocompleteContext/preferredSuggestionCount`` that can be used to tell the provider how many suggestions to return.
-This is just a preferred value, which isn't guaranteed to be honored by the provider.

-Finally, you can use the ``AutocompleteSettings`` to perform persistent changes, that can sync between the main app and keyboard extensions, and will be automatically restored the next time the app or keyboard is launched.
+You can use the ``AutocompleteSettings`` to perform changes that will automatically persist, and  automatically update the context.
+Settings can also sync between the main app and keyboard extensions.
 See <doc:Settings-Article> for more information.